aswen/vim-workshop/README.md

 #### More motions

-three slides with more motions.
+Three slides with more motions.
 I walk through most of them.
-The first one has a nice revelation for those who know about regex: some motions are similar to regular expressions. (at least 0 ^ $ are)
+The first one has a nice revelation for those who know about regex: some motions are similar to regular expressions. (at least 0 ^ $ are).
+Halfway zz reads "Center view on current {object}".
+This should be explained: "This actually means: redisplay the current line on center of current screen.
+The current window doesn't have to be covering the screen."

 #### Operators